 Graduate Diploma in Innovation and Entrepreneurship

 Innovation and entrepreneurship are at the heart of economic growth and development.
-An entrepreneurial mindset and the ability to innovate sets apart individuals, organisations and businesses in that they are more likely to identify sustainable opportunities that will succeed, create and grow wealth for their stakeholders and the community.
+An entrepreneurial mindset, and the ability to innovate, sets individuals (and their organisations) apart.
+They are more likely to succeed, build sustainable organisations, and create wealth for their stakeholders and the community.

 Choose your applicant type to view the relevant admissions information for this program.